jamesgeorge007/Maze-Runner/README.md

 ## Instructions

-  * Ensure that you have Python installed on your system and the path is properly configured. </li>
+  * Ensure that you have Python (I prefer versions 3.5+) installed on your system and the path is properly configured.
-  * Install the Git client. </li>
+  * Install the Git client.
   * Clone this repository to your local machine. i,e ` ` ` git clone https://github.com/jamesgeorge007/Maze-Runner ` ` `
-  * Install pygame via the pip package manager => Open command prompt and type in py -m pip install pygame.
+  * Install pygame via the pip package manager ` ` ` pip install pygame ` ` `.
   * You can find the main source file within the src directory.
 Run the code and you have the game
-  * Fork this repository and suggest me your ideas in the form of a pull request and also don't forget to star my repositories.
+  * Contributions are always welcomed.

 ## Check out the screenshots: